Hairline Design for Different Face Shapes

 That is the difference between a template and a design.

-Oval Faces: The Privilege of Balance
+Hairline Design for Oval Faces: The Privilege of Natural Balance

 Oval faces are often considered the most flexible in hairline design because they are already naturally balanced.
 The upper and lower thirds tend to relate harmoniously, and the face does not usually need dramatic correction.